Pengwern: Conflict with Northumbria

-Cynddylan apparently joined forces with king Penda of Mercia to protect his realm, possibly also for personal reasons: his brother Gwion had been killed during the Battle of Chester.
-(Fellow ally Selyf ap Cynan of Powys died as well, and it is unclear what happened to Powys afterwards, as mentions of their rulers became scarce for nearly a century.)
-Together Cynddylan and Penda fought against the increasingly powerful Anglian kingdom of Northumbria at the Battle of Maes Cogwy (Oswestry or Forden) in 642.
-It was here that their mutual enemy, king Oswald, was slain.
-Regardless, this seems to have bought a period of peace until Penda's death, when a Northumbrian raiding party led by Oswald's brother Oswiu of Northumbria overran northern Mercia and, a bit later, Cynddylan's palace at Llys Pengwern in a surprise attack.
-Caught completely off guard and without defence, the royal family, including the king, were slaughtered, according to the poetry commemorating the tragedy, with the palace being burned to the ground, likely along with records.
-Princess Heledd was the only survivor and fled to western Powys.
-After this the region associated with Pengwern seems to have been shared between Mercia and Powys; part of it remained in Welsh hands until the reign of Offa of Mercia and the construction of his dyke.
+In the 7th century, Cynddylan joined forces with King Penda of Mercia to protect his realm against the Anglian kingdom of Northumbria, also possibly being motivated with personal reasons as his brother Gwion ap Cyndrwyn had been killed during the Battle of Chester in 616 in which fellow ally King Selyf ap Cynan of Powys died as well along with King Iago ap Beli of Gwynedd.
+It is unclear what happened to Powys afterwards, as mentions of their rulers became scarce for nearly a century.
+Together Cynddylan and Penda fought against the increasingly powerful Northumbria at the Battle of Maes Cogwy in either Oswestry or Forden in 642.
+It was here that their mutual enemy, King Oswald of Northumbria, was slain.
+Later, a raiding party led by Moriael ap Cyndrwyn, a brother of Cynddylan, attacked Lichfield, where he captured 1,500 cattle and 80 stallions with harnesses.
+A chief bishop and the monks of the monastery in Lichfield were present but unable to provide any protection against the attackers.
+After this there seems to have been a period of peace until Penda's death, when a Northumbrian raiding party led by Oswald's brother Oswiu of Northumbria overran northern Mercia and, a bit later, Cynddylan's court at Llys Pengwern in a surprise attack.
+The royal family, including the king, were slaughtered while fighting back against the attackers at the River Tern.
+According to the poetry commemorating the tragedy, the palace was burnt to the ground, likely along with records after it was left undefended by the royals fighting at the Tern.
+The corpses of the royal family were described by the Canu Heledd as being desecrated by eagles.
+The king was later buried in Baschurch, before it too was burnt down by the English attackers.
+Heledd was the only survivor of the destruction of Llys Pengwern, and she fled to western Powys, lamenting that the burning was her fault.
+After the destruction of the royal court, the region associated with Pengwern seems to have been shared between Mercia and Powys; part of it remained in Welsh hands until the reign of Offa of Mercia and the construction of his dyke.
 Part of it consisted of the Anglian sub-kingdom of the Magonsæte and Wreocensæte.

 Later usage

-In Shrewsbury there is the Pengwern Boat Club on the banks of the River Severn, opposite The Quarry park, as well as other shops and businesses that use the name.
+In Shrewsbury, there is the Pengwern Boat Club on the banks of the River Severn, opposite The Quarry park, as well as other shops and businesses that use the name.